 Learners track progress through mastery badges in core skills such as reading, writing, math, and spelling, alongside character growth through Servant Leader badges.
 In our Discovery Studio, learners take the nationally normed MAP Growth assessment annually in Reading, Language, Math, and Science.
 Results are used to inform goal setting, guide instruction, and track growth over time, not to rank or compare learners.

-At the end of each three to six week sprint, learners present their work in public exhibitions.
+At the end of each four to six week sprint, learners present their work in public exhibitions.
 These exhibitions require learners to explain their thinking, defend their choices, and demonstrate depth of understanding to families and peers, mentors and experts.

 Self management and self governance are assessed through regular peer feedback and reflection, helping learners build accountability, collaboration, and the habit of evaluating their own growth, skills essential for long term independence and success.